Using skrebate

 Parameter Valid values Default value Effect

 categorical_features A list of integers None List of index columns indicating features to be treated as categorical.
-If set to None, the features will be automatically classified based on the discrete_threshold below.
+If set to None, the features will be automatically classified based on the categorical_threshold below.

-discrete_threshold Any positive integer 2 Value used to determine if a feature is discrete or continuous.
-If the number of unique levels in a feature is > discrete_threshold, then it is considered continuous; otherwise, it is discrete.
+categorical_threshold Any positive integer 10 Value used to determine if a feature is categorical/discrete or continuous.
+If the number of unique values in a feature is > categorical_threshold, then it is considered continuous; otherwise, it is categorical.

 n_jobs Any positive integer or -1 1 The number cores to dedicate to running the algorithm in parallel with joblib.
 Set to -1 to use all available cores.